History of Bill Gates in Timeline

 2024 Topps Heritage News Flashbacks #NF-1 Altair 8800 Official MLB Baseball Trading Card

-In November 1975, Bill Gates took a leave of absence from Harvard to work with Paul Allen at MITS in Albuquerque.
+In November 1975, Bill Gates took a leave of absence from Harvard to work with Paul Allen at MITS, following the successful demonstration of their BASIC interpreter.

-In 1975, Bill Gates co-founded the Microsoft software company with his childhood friend Paul Allen, marking the beginning of his career in the microcomputer revolution.
+In 1975, Bill Gates co-founded Microsoft with Paul Allen, marking the beginning of their journey in the software industry.

-1975: Dropping out of Harvard to start Microsoft
+1975: Dropped out of Harvard to co-found Microsoft

 On November 26, 1976, Bill Gates and Paul Allen officially registered the trade name "Microsoft" with the Secretary of the State of New Mexico.

-In 1977, Steve Ballmer, who would later become the President of Microsoft, graduated from Harvard University.
-The Maxwell Dworkin Laboratory at Harvard's School of Engineering and Applied Sciences is named after the mothers of both Gates and Ballmer.
+In 1977, Steven A. Ballmer graduated from Harvard.
+The Maxwell Dworkin Laboratory of the Harvard John A. Paulson School of Engineering and Applied Sciences is named after the mothers of Bill Gates and Steven A. Ballmer.

-On January 1, 1979, Microsoft moved its operations from Albuquerque to Bellevue, Washington.
+On January 1, 1979, Microsoft moved from Albuquerque to Bellevue, Washington.

 In July 1980, IBM approached Microsoft about software for its upcoming personal computer, the IBM PC.

-In 1981, Microsoft incorporated, and Bill Gates became president and chairman of the board.
+In 1981, Bill Gates became president and chairman of the board when Microsoft incorporated.

 1981: Reputation for Being Distant

-In early 1983, Paul Allen left Microsoft after receiving a Hodgkin lymphoma diagnosis, effectively ending his formal business partnership with Bill Gates.
+In early 1983, Paul Allen left Microsoft after being diagnosed with Hodgkin lymphoma, effectively ending the formal business partnership between him and Bill Gates.

-On November 20, 1985, Microsoft and Bill Gates launched their first retail version of Microsoft Windows to compete with Apple's Macintosh GUI.
+On November 20, 1985, Microsoft and Bill Gates launched the first retail version of Microsoft Windows.

 In August 1986, Microsoft struck a deal with IBM to develop a separate operating system called OS/2.